pericoel21/allGuardsmanRPG/Brainstorming.md

 - Change "MTG COLOR" to pentachrome color
 - What to do with negative tags that are played well?
 And what with players that refuse to play them?
 - Create a social combat page parallel to combat?
+- Petty items = quantic inventory.
+In the party sheet: unlocked for the whole party.
+- Aspects. alternative names for Wild Tags that mean similar things but are easily applied to other situations.
+- Progression of Wild Tags

 But luck affects psyker magic and guns jamming, and crits and fumbles.
 luck: d10 roll under for rnd events